 This article analyzes the impact of a local broadband expansion policy on electoral turnout and party vote share.
 We exploit a unique policy intervention involving staged broadband infrastructure installation across rural municipalities in the Province of Trento (Italy), thus generating a source of exogenous (spatial and temporal) variation in the provision of advanced broadband technology (ADSL2+).
 Using a difference-in-differences strategy, we find positive effects of broadband availability on overall electoral turnout at national parliamentary elections.
 Party vote share analysis shows significant shifts across the ideological spectrum.
 These shifts, however, are likely transitory rather than persistent.
 Placebo estimations support a causal interpretation of our results.
 We provide further evidence that broadband availability is linked to actual adoption in that the broadband policy increased overall Internet and broadband take-up among private households.

-Broadband Diffusion and Firm Performance in Rural Areas: Quasi-experimental Evidence, FBK-IRVAPP WP 2015-10 and IZA Discussion Paper 9429, 2015 (with Giulia Canzian and Samuele Poy), under review
+Broadband Upgrade and Firm Performance in Rural Areas: Quasi-experimental Evidence, FBK-IRVAPP WP 2015-10 and IZA Discussion Paper 9429, 2015 (with Giulia Canzian and Samuele Poy), under review

-This paper analyzes the impact of advanced (up to 20Mbps) broadband accessibility on firm performance by exploiting a unique local policy of staged ADSL2+ roll-out across rural municipalities.
-In a difference-in-differences framework based on longitudinal balance sheet data for limited companies, we show that ADSL2+ availability is associated with increases in sales turnover, value added, and total factor productivity.
-Effects are not attributable to changes in inputs but, instead, represent productivity effects.
+This paper analyzes the impact of advanced (up to 20Mbps download, up to 1Mbps upload) broadband accessibility on firm performance by exploiting a unique local policy of a staggered broadband infrastructure upgrade across rural municipalities.
+In a difference-in-differences framework based on longitudinal balance sheet data for limited companies, we show that ADSL2+ availability is associated with increases in firms’ revenue and total factor productivity, but not with significant changes in personnel cost or employment.
 Additional analysis of aggregate administrative data shows no significant impact on the total number of active firms or local employment.
-Placebo estimates support a causal interpretation.
+Pre-trend evaluations support a causal interpretation.

 Beyond The Average: Peer Heterogeneity and Intergenerational Transmission of Education, IZA Discussion Paper 8695 and FBK-IRVAPP WP 2014-10, 2014 (with Tanika Chakraborty, Olga Nottmeyer and Klaus F. Zimmermann), under review